-Shallow spread or continuous wall footings constructed entirely on competent, uniform native earth materials or on a minimum of 2 feet of structural fill may be proportioned utilizing a maximum net allowable bearing pressure of 2,400 pounds per square foot (psf) for dead load plus live load conditions.
-The net allowable bearing value presented above is for dead load plus live load conditions.
+Shallow spread or continuous wall footings constructed entirely on structural fill, or entirely on competent, uniform native earth materials (Wasatch Formation conglomerate) may be proportioned utilizing a maximum net allowable bearing pressure of 2,600 pounds per square foot (psf) for dead load plus live load conditions.
+The net allowable bearing values presented above are for dead load plus live load conditions.
+The allowable bearing capacity may be increased by one-third for short-term loading (wind and seismic).
 The minimum recommended footing width is 20 inches for continuous wall footings and 30 inches for isolated spread footings.